roadtocode4u/spaceship/docs/icp/54-settimeout-setinterval-and-date-object/54-settimeout-setinterval-and-date-object.md

 >B <br/>
 >Hello

-In the above example,  the use of` setTimeout `to schedule the execution of a function `(sayHello)` after a delay of 5 seconds (5000 milliseconds). `"A"` is print to the console immediately. `setTimeout` is called, and the timer for 5 seconds starts. `"B"` is print to the console immediately.
-The JavaScript engine `waits for 5 seconds` to pass.`After 5 seconds`, the timer expires, and the `sayHello` function is executed.` "Hello"`is print to the console.
+ The code begins with printing `A` to the console.
+Following this, setTimeout schedules the execution of the anonymous function (that logs "Hello") after a delay of `5000` milliseconds (5 seconds).
+While the timer is active, `B` is printed to the console.
+Once the 5-second delay expires, the anonymous function executes, resulting in `Hello`` being printed.

 **Example :**